-I started out nursing Little Man like I had done with MJ but after a week and a half found out that no matter what I would have done nursing wasn't working for him.
+I started out nursing Little Man like I had done with MJ, but after a week and a half found out that no matter what I would have done nursing wasn't working for him.
 It broke my heart because I thought I was going to lose that closeness that I had with him.
-I wanted him to have the same opportunity that MJ had when she was born.
-It was a difficult decision but when you are faced with a child that wasn't gaining weight the way he was supposed to and was in pain because he wasn't getting the nourishment that he needed it makes the painful decision easier.
-I've always been an advocate for nursing especially with all the good it did for MJ but I'm also a realist that either not everyone can do it and as my pediatrician and OB told me it is not for all babies.
+I wanted him to have the same opportunity MJ had when she was born.
+It was a difficult decision but when you are faced with a child that isn't gaining weight the way he was supposed to and was in pain because he wasn't getting the nourishment he needed, it's a no brainer.
+I've always been an advocate for nursing especially with all the good it did for MJ, but I'm also a realist and understand that not everyone can do it and as my pediatrician and OB told me it is not for all babies.
 The most important thing is that the child is eating, growing health, and is happy.
 We had LM on Similac Sensitive and he was eating but was still gassy and fussy but with a new problem being a rash on his face and instead of a little spit-up he was in essence throwing up the milk he was drinking.
 Nothing smells worse than curdled formula!
-Friday night we thought it was just baby acne and that, like his sister before him, was what our pediatrician called a happy spitter.
+Friday night we thought the rash was just baby acne and that, like his sister before him, was what our pediatrician called a happy spitter.
 Saturday morning we knew that wasn't the case.
 The bumps on his face had gotten worse and he had gone from spitting up to throwing up the formula and nothing made him happy.
+He even started to refuse to eat which is the same thing he did when I was nursing him.
 After a call to his pediatrician, who is the most awesome person in the world or as MJ calls him her best friend, he was switched to soy milk with orders to see him on Monday if we were still having issues.
 Happy to report that LM is doing awesome now and LOVES his new milk!
 Sorry Rambo but another member of the family has been added to the dairy-free lifestyle!

 Through all of this I have been fortunate to have my family and my faith to support me.
 When I was going through the pain of having to accept that nursing was not for LM I read a post a church friend of mine had shared on facebook and found a lot of comfort.
 It changed my view on motherhood and helped me through a difficult time.
 The post was based on Matthew 25:34-40 when Jesus says: